Marilyn Monroe: 1956–1959: Critical acclaim and marriage to Arthur Miller

 After returning from England, Monroe took an 18-month hiatus to concentrate on family life.
-She and Miller split their time between NYC, Connecticut and Long Island.
+She and Miller split their time between New York City, Connecticut and Long Island.
 She had an ectopic pregnancy in mid-1957, and a miscarriage a year later; these problems were most likely linked to her endometriosis.
 (Note: Endometriosis also caused her to experience severe menstrual pain throughout her life, necessitating a clause in her contract allowing her to be absent from work during her period; her endometriosis also required several surgeries.
-It has sometimes been alleged that Monroe underwent several abortions, and that unsafe abortions made by persons without proper medical training would have contributed to her inability to maintain a pregnancy.
+It has sometimes been alleged that Monroe underwent several abortions, and that unsafe abortions performed by persons without proper medical training would have contributed to her inability to maintain a pregnancy.
 The abortion rumors began from statements made by Amy Greene, the wife of Milton Greene, but have not been confirmed by any concrete evidence.
 Furthermore, Monroe's autopsy report did not note any evidence of abortions.)
-Monroe was also briefly hospitalized due to a barbiturate overdose.
+Monroe was also briefly hospitalized due to an overdose of barbiturates.
 As she and Greene could not settle their disagreements over MMP, Monroe bought his share of the company.